8eecf0d2/jagwah/README.md

 ### Overview

-hyperbolé is a small wrapper for hyperHTML and a couple other tools, it feels a bit like AngularJs mixed with React, for the most part it get's out of the way and lets you write web applications however you want.
+hyperbolé is a small wrapper for hyperHtml and a couple other tools, it feels a bit like AngularJs mixed with React, ~~for the most part it get's out of the way and lets you write web applications however you want~~ _as of right now it's got some strong opinions about how you should write web applications with it._

 ### Example